voedger/voedger/pkg/goutils/testingu/require/README.md

 ## Check error

-- Check that the error contains the specified substring
+- Check that the error contains (or does not contains) the specified substring
+- Check that the error matches (or does not matches) by the specified regular expression
 - Check that an error (or err's chain) is the target error

 ### Example 2

-This example demonstrates how to test that the error is expected target error and contains the expected substrings.
+This example demonstrates how to test that the error is expected target error, contains the expected substrings and matches by the regular expression.

 ```go
 package yours_test